 Within the CSCT’s Renewable Feedstocks and Biotechnology theme, Martyn’s PhD focuses on the heat-loving bacterium Parageobacillus thermoglucosidasius which can grow on a larger proportion of renewable plant waste sugars than many other microbes and can also be modified to produce biofuels and other useful chemicals sustainably.
 By measuring and modelling the metabolism of this bacteria under a range of different growth conditions, Martyn aims to be able to develop informed strategies to maximize the product yields of this bacterium.
 When not culturing bacteria, Martyn enjoys DIY, cycling and litres of tea.

-- Metabolic engineering of Parageobacillus thermoglucosidasius for the sustainable production of isoprenoids and glycolic acid with Professor David Leak and Dr Tom Arnot; Industrial Partner: Corbion – PhD project
+- Systems Metabolic Engineering of Parageobacillus thermoglucosidasius for sustainable chemical production with Professor David Leak and Dr Tom Arnot; Industrial Partner: Corbion – PhD project

 - BAY Biorefinery: Bacteria, Algae and Yeast working together with Dr Elias Martinez Hernandez, Dr Chris Chuck and Dr Marta Coma — 2nd MRes project

 - Directed Evolution of Thermostable Terpene Synthases with Professor David Leak, Matthew Styles, Professor Steven Bull and Dr Marc Hutchby — 1st MRes project